phdcsseiden/phdcsseiden.github.io/_pages/quotes.md

 <b> President Joe Biden </b>

 America can be trusted, America can be relied upon, and America stands up for freedom.
 We stand strong for our allies.
-We never bow down to anyone, and certainly not to Vladimir Putin / not to "Lucifer Twin".
+We never bow down to anyone, and certainly not to Vladimir Putin.
 So, let’s get on with this.

 <b> President Joe Biden </b>